spectralDNS/shenfun/docs/source/stokes.rst

     v, q = vq

 With the basisfunctions in place we may assemble the different blocks of the final coefficient matrix.
-Since Legendre is using a constant weight functions, that equations may also be integrated by parts to obtain a symmetric system:
+Since Legendre is using a constant weight function, the equations may also be integrated by parts to obtain a symmetric system:

 .. code-block:: text